This post may contain affiliate links. Read my full disclosure here.

-It continues with Harris Teeter, who, just this week, offered to push–and then watch–my child and my groceries over to the drive through area while I got my car, so I could avoid soaking both in a downpour.
+It continued with Harris Teeter, who, just this week, offered to push–and then watch–my child and my groceries over to the drive through area while I got my car, so I could avoid soaking all three of us in a downpour.
 Much like the carline at school, I pulled in, and with the click of exactly two buttons on my sweet mini-van, both groceries and child were safely buckled in place.

 Then, of course, there has been the most recent Stride Rite surprise.
 The replacement shoes showed up on my doorstep yesterday.
 Even so, I fancied myself handy with needle and thread and managed to repair the original broken shoe.
 So now, Eliott, the shoe destructor, has two pair to rotate between.
 Perhaps by the end of the season next year, she will not resemble a kid whose mom only shops at garage sales for shoes.

 The best customer service surprise this year has actually come from a very unlikely source.
 Unlikely, for a number of reasons.

 It started one lazy day in July.
 I was wearing my most-complimented grey and white maternity sun-dress, a $7 clearance find from the summer of 2009, that I purchased as a transitional piece but never wore because it, logically, made me still look pregnant even after Carter was born.
 I probably wore the thing three times a week all summer.